usnistgov/ARIAC/wiki/competition_specifications.md

 1. The robot system will be notified that the trial is over.
 The trial is over when time runs out or all Orders have been fulfilled.

-For details on how the communication with the competition system is performed during the trial, see the [Competition Interface](competition_interface_documentation.md).
+For details on how the communication with the competition system is performed during the trial, see the [Competition Interface](competition_interface_documentation.md) page.

 There are no time limits for individual orders, but each trial has a time limit.
 This information is not broadcast by the ARIAC server.